Hexagram 58DuìLake

 Application & adjacentQuestion shape · Hexagram 57 pair · Eight pure trigrams family

 A note on the question shape this hexagram answers best.
-Lake rewards questions framed around a specific exchange in which both parties need to visibly see and confirm agreement — a partnership negotiation, a hiring conversation between principals, a co-founder alignment check, a customer-council decision, a community discussion where the alignment itself is the work product.
+Lake rewards questions framed around a specific exchange in which both parties need to visibly see and confirm agreement — a partnership negotiation, a couple's frank conversation about money, two co-teachers agreeing how to split a course, a neighbourhood association settling a shared plan, a research collaboration confirming who owns which result.
 It is less useful for vague questions about whether to be more open in general; the hexagram presumes a specific exchange is already in view and the question is whether the open-mutual-confirming posture is the right one for it.
 If the question you brought to the cast was about how to influence without confronting, re-read the cast as Hexagram 57 Wind instead.
 Lake and Wind are an explicit pair and most decisions in the relational territory are answered more accurately when both hexagrams are kept in view.

 Lake also sits inside the eight pure-trigram family — the eight hexagrams where the same trigram is doubled (H1 乾, H2 坤, H29 坎, H30 離, H51 震, H52 艮, H57 巽, H58 兌).
 Pure-trigram hexagrams are the structural backbone of the Yijing’s palace system, and each names a primary mode without modulation.
 Lake in this family names the unmodulated open-exchange mode — Dui as itself, with no other trigram softening or sharpening the pattern.
 When Lake comes up in a cast as the original hexagram (not as a transformation), the situation is asking for the pure form of open exchange rather than a hybridised version.
 The discipline named at the Tuan — firm centre, yielding edge — must be honoured at full intensity.
 Diluting it to match a more comfortable mixture is itself the failure the line texts are guarding against.